-Tying in with this week’s Tuesday Trivia, I hereby present THE OLD CHISOLM TRAIL.
+Tying in with this week’s Western Trivia, I hereby present THE OLD CHISOLM TRAIL.
 It was usually sung with the refrain after every verse, but usually recorded with the refrain after every 2 or 3 verses.
 A version by the inimitable Randy Travis is right here.
 And it includes a few verses I’ve never heard before!

 The Old Chisholm Trail